normanpiryns/calculator/README.md

 # calculator

-Calculator built using python (Tkinter)
+A calculator built using python (Tkinter)

 It supports chaining operations, keyboard inputs, converting to scientific notation and simple functions like square root.